Scoutible

 Targeting User's Pain Points

-We synthesized our findings to draw some conclusions about user patterns and use insight to strategize our approach to developing a solution.
+We synthesized our findings to draw some conclusions about user patterns and used that insight to strategize our approach to developing a solution.

 Users need to be properly incentivized throughout their entire experience